 How To Make a Paint Chip Garland

-Start decorating your paint chips with patterns (I used little arrows, polka dots and small dashes).
+Start decorating your paint samples with patterns (I used little arrows, polka dots, and small dashes).
 The key here is to let go of any perfectionism the imperfect, hand drawn look is what you’re after.

 If you used a paint pen or liquid paper to make your patterns, give your cards a little time to dry.
-Then punch circles out of your paint chips using a circle punch (if you don’t have a circle punch, you can just cut out circles by hand this will be a little slower, but just as effective).
+Then punch circles using a circle punch (if you don’t have one, you can just cut out your shape by hand this will be a little slower, but just as effective).

 Fold each of your circles in half.
 I just did this by hand, but you can use a scorer or bone folder first if you find it easier to make a nice fold this way.

-Cut a long piece of string or twine and feed it through the middle of each folded semi-circle.
-Glue or tape each circle shut once the string has been fed through.
+Cut a long piece of string or thin ribbon and feed it through the middle of each folded semi-circle.
+Glue or tape each circle shut once it has been fed through.